gohugoio/hugo/docs/content/extras/dynamiccontent.md

 The file must start with `[mysql|postres|mssql|...]_[\w]+.ext`

-The part until the first underscore specifies the driver to use which can be one from [https://github.com/golang/go/wiki/SQLDrivers](https://github.com/golang/go/wiki/SQLDrivers).
+The part before the first underscore specifies the driver to use, which can be one from [https://github.com/golang/go/wiki/SQLDrivers](https://github.com/golang/go/wiki/SQLDrivers).

 The file itself contains only the connection string and no other comments